Published 2023-12-03.

 People often use the nickname P3 to refer to the Ableton Push 3, but the nickname does not specify whether the reference is to a standalone device or a standard device, which requires a computer.
 In this article, I use ‘P3S’ to mean the standalone variant.

-Since the P3S is essentially a subset of Ableton Live, packaged as a hardware product, it is essential to know how to use Ableton Live before attempting to learn how to use the P3S.
-One of the features of Ableton Live that P3S does not provide is Arrangement View, so you just need to know how Session View works to operate P3S.
+Since the P3S only presents a subset of the functionality of Ableton Live, packaged as a hardware product, it is essential to know how to use Ableton Live before attempting to learn how to use the P3S.
+One of the features of Ableton Live that P3S does not surface is arrangement view, so you just need to know how session view works to operate P3S.

 A good hands-on resource for self-study or teacher-led classrooms is First Steps with Ableton Live – A classroom project by Matt Ridgway.
 The free learning resources are here.